aifoon/zwerm3-jack/README.md

 This will get all the paths related to Jack.
 This function will check the OS (Windows, macOS or Linux) to generate the paths.

 ### `getJacktripPaths()`
-This will get all the paths related to Jacktript.
+This will get all the paths related to Jacktrip.
 This function will get the Jacktrip binary used in this package.

+### `getJackSystemClients()`
+Get the system clients of Jack.

 ### `isJackDmpRunning()`
 This will return a boolean whether Jack is running or not.